bradfeld/dinostroids/README.md

 ## Gameplay

-*   **Objective:** Survive as long as possible by shooting asteroids and avoiding collisions.
+*   **Objective:** Survive as long as possible by shooting dinostroids and avoiding collisions.
-*   **Asteroids:** Destroy large asteroids (T-Rex), which break into medium ones (Pterodactyl), which break into small ones (Sauropod).
-Smaller asteroids are worth more points.
+*   **Dinostroids:** Destroy large dinostroids which break into medium and small ones.
-*   **Scoring:** Earn points for each asteroid destroyed.
+*   **Scoring:** Earn points for each dinostroid destroyed.
-*   **Levels:** Clear all asteroids on the screen to advance to the next level, which introduces more asteroids.
+*   **Levels:** Clear all dinostroids on the screen to advance to the next level, which introduces more asteroids.
 *   **Lives:** You start with a set number of lives.
-Lose a life if an asteroid hits your ship.
+Lose a life if an dinostroid hits your ship.
 Gain an extra life every 10,000 points.
 *   **Game Over:** The game ends when you run out of lives.
-*   **Difficulty Levels:** Choose between Easy, Medium, or Difficult modes, which affect asteroid speed, quantity, and player lives.
+*   **Difficulty Levels:** Choose between Easy, Medium, or Difficult modes, which affect dinostroid speed, quantity, and player lives.

 ## Controls